 The course builds on interactive methodologies as well as expertise from subject matter experts and participants representing different sectors.
 It features application through the use of real-life case studies and practical exercises.

-The training programme promotes intellectual and practical knowledge sharing, and fosters a culture of understanding and cross-fertilization among participants.
-It further offers a venue for networking among participants from various organizations.
+The training programme promotes intellectual and practical knowledge sharing, and fosters a culture of understanding and cross-fertilisation among participants.
+It further offers a venue for networking among participants from various organisations.

-- Day 1: Agenda 2030 and the Role of Global Partnership
+- Day 1: The 2030 Agenda and the Role of Global Partnership

 - Day 2: The Concept of “Partnering” and the Partnering Cycle, Ethics and Reputational Risks Partnership and Due Diligence